-Bob, Debbie, the COO, and I met to discuss the transformation of the media industry, the effects the internet and social media have had on his distribution, and what the future holds.
+Bob, Debbie Tomlinson (the COO), and I met to discuss the transformation of the media industry, the effects the internet and social media have had on his distribution, and what the future holds.
 Bob, naturally, was torn between a nostalgic love for print and the prospects that the digital revolution bring with it.
-Ultimately, his genuine love for truth and his calling for disseminating the Word of God led him to fully embrace the idea of virtual distribution – not only for his own publication, but for the Catholic Church as a whole.
+Ultimately, his genuine love for truth and his calling for disseminating the Word of God led him to fully embrace the idea of virtual distribution – not only for his own publication but for the Catholic Church as a whole.

 It’s difficult to put the experience into words.
-Eyeopening and life changing may provide a glimpse into the overall experience, but a few key observations may begin to paint a deeper picture.
+Eye-opening and life-changing provide a glimpse into the overall experience, but a few key observations may begin to paint a deeper picture.

 - It was inspiring to see people of faith gather from around the world to share their time, talent, and resources.
 As the biggest “nobody” in an otherwise “Who’s Who?” event, I was encouraged by the humility, collaboration, and alignment of mission amongst many of the big names.
 I had the feeling as we left that the connections that were made would lead to some great things – both in the business world and for the Church.

 - I was struck by the pastoral nature of our interactions with Archbishop Celli and the Secretary of the Council, Msgr Paul Tighe, who went out of their way to make us feel welcome and at home in Rome.
 Msgr.
-Celli spoke to us as a big brother or old friend, once even punching me in the gut in a playful way as we joked during a break.
+Celli spoke to us like a big brother or old friend, once even punching me in the gut in a playful way as we joked during a break.
 Msgr.
-Paul (an Irishman) took a small contingency to dinner at a local pizza house on Sunday night in order to collaborate further and welcomed us into his private residence for some Irish Whisky afterwards.
-I can only assume that in addition to being holy and personal men, this is a reflection of their role representing Mother Church.
+Paul (an Irishman) took a small contingency to dinner at a local pizza house on Sunday night in order to collaborate further.
+He welcomed us into his private residence for some Irish whiskey afterward.
+I can only assume that in addition to being holy and personal men, this is a reflection of their role in representing Mother Church.
 I really did feel at home in Rome – something I didn’t expect.